ryt/activity-metrics/README.md

 Overview
 --------
-Activity Metrics is a text-based tracking and analysis tool for personal activity logs.
+Activity Metrics is a text-based tracking and analysis tool for personal & business activity logs.

 Logs can be formatted with custom grammar and be defined as schemas to be processed as data sources.